intelligent-machine-learning/dlrover/docs/design/dlrover-overview.md

 launch required Pods and each Pod will start an Elastic Agent on it.
 During training, the training master of Elastic Trainer dispatches data shards to workers.
-Meanwhile, the Cluster Monitor is monitoring each job's running status (e.g., errors, CPU utilization etc) and cluster status (e.g., idle resources).
+Meanwhile, the Cluster Monitor is monitoring each job's running status (e.g., resource workload of each node) and cluster status (e.g., idle resources).
 Those data will be reported to Brain periodically and Brain persists the data into database.
 Then based on the job’s running status, EasyDL Brain picks up appropriate algorithms to